manzt/anywidget/README.md

 ##### Dev

-Fontend development tools have evolved rapidly in the last few years to enable instant, precise updates to client code without reloading the page or blowing away application state.
+Frontend development tools have evolved rapidly in the last few years to enable instant, precise updates to client code without reloading the page or blowing away application state.
 Unfortunately, the cookiecutter templates for custom Jupyter Widgets have not caught up with the times and still require full page